Domaine Trimbach - Alsace Riesling Clos Sainte-Hune 100ème Anniversaire 2019

 Wine rated (2026 guide) 99/100

-The monumental Clos Sainte-Hune combines concentration and brilliance: slender, incredibly taut, with high extract and a rich aromatic palette, it will still be in great shape in half a century.
+The monumental Clos Sainte-Hune combines intensity and brilliance: sleek, incredibly taut, rich in dry extract, and bursting with aromatic complexity, it will still be in top form half a century from now.

 About the estate: